CalARVRCourse/hw3-ar-tracking/README.md

 In this homework you will be guided through most of the steps to implement AR pose estimation of a known image, but you will be asked to implement one basic function based on the concepts we introduced in class.
 You will then use what you have learned to develop a system for sparse point cloud reconstruction of a scene using your mobile device.
 These steps represent a simplified set of functions that form the basis of modern AR tracking.

-Note: This document was written using OpenCV 3.4.7.
-Some changes may be required for alternate versions of OpenCV.

 ## Logistics